LinkedInLearning/learning-github-actions-5977410/ch4_developing_custom_actions/04_10_deploy_a_custom_action/README.md

 - Trigger the workflow manually or by pushing to the repository.
 - Review the results of the action run and verify its output.

 ## Instructions

-### Step 1: Open your repository in a GitHub Codespace

-1. Navigate to your public GitHub repository.
-2. Launch a Codespace using the **Code > Codespaces** menu.
+> [!IMPORTANT]
+> Before proceeding with this lab, please complete the steps to create a Codespace as described in [Add a Dockerfile](../04_04_add_a_dockerfile/README.md).

-### Step 2: Upload the workflow file
+### Step 1: Upload the workflow file

-1. In the Codespace, open the `.github/workflows` directory.
+1. In the Codespace, create the `.github/workflows` directory.
-2. Upload the file named `custom-action-workflow.yml` from the lesson folder `04_10_deploy_a_custom_action`.
+2. Upload the file named [`custom-action-workflow.yml`](./custom-action-workflow.yml).
 3. Commit the uploaded workflow file to your repository.

-### Step 3: Review the workflow file
+### Step 2: Review and edit the workflow file

 Open `custom-action-workflow.yml` and examine the contents:

 - **Trigger**

   The workflow will run on both `push` events and when triggered manually via the `workflow_dispatch` event.

 - **Job: `check-tests`**

+  This job:

+  - runs on `ubuntu-latest`
-  This job runs on `ubuntu-latest`, checks out the repository code using `actions/checkout@v4`, and runs your `test-scout` action using a reference to your own repo.
+  - checks out the repository code using `actions/checkout@v4`
+  - and runs your `test-scout` action using a reference to your own repo.

+> [!IMPORTANT]
+> ✏️ Replace `YOUR_USERNAME/YOUR_CUSTOM_ACTION_REPO_NAME` with your actual GitHub username and the repository name where the custom action is defined.

 ```yaml
 uses: YOUR_USERNAME/YOUR_CUSTOM_ACTION_REPO_NAME@main